ncatlab/nlab-content/pages/9/5/6/3/3659/content.md

 ## Axioms of euclidean field theory

 The axioms of euclidean field theory are the euclidean analogue of the [[Wightman axioms]] on Minkowski spacetime.
-The axioms may be formulated for tempered distributions, but we follow the lines of Glimm and Jaffe and define them for $\mathcal{D}'(\mathbb{R}^d)$, the space of distributions that is dual to the space of all smooth functions with compact support, $\mathcal{D}(\mathbb{R}^d)$.
+The axioms may be formulated for tempered distributions, but we follow the lines of [Glimm & Jaffe 1981](#GlimmJaffe81) and define them for $\mathcal{D}'(\mathbb{R}^d)$, the space of distributions that is dual to the space of all smooth functions with compact support, $\mathcal{D}(\mathbb{R}^d)$.
 In the original paper of Osterwalder and Schrader the axioms are given in terms of the Schwinger functions.
 Here the axioms are given in a form more directly related to the measure on field space and its characteristic function, rather than the Schwinger functions themselves.
 This form was first presented by [[Jürg Fröhlich]].
 We define the generating functional on $\mathcal{D}(\mathbb{R}^d)$
 $$
   S(f)